-Our observation
+Our observations

 The results of our procedures performed were satisfactory.
-We found the Board of Directors' assessment of the recoverability of the long-term loans to and interest receivable on long-term loans to BATIF p.l.c. to be sufficient and that the risk is adequately disclosed in the financial statements.
+We found the Board of Directors' assessment of the recoverability of the long-term loans (incl. the short-term portion) to and interest receivable on long-term loans to BATIF p.l.c. to be sufficient and that the risk is adequately disclosed in the financial statements.